Detailed guides to painful problems, treatments & more

 Stylized drawing representing ultrasound: a loudspeaker symbol with a red cross on it.

-That’s not a lot to go on, and it’s typical.
-It’s a bit shocking.
-We’re talking about ultrasound, here: one of the staples of physical therapy!
-It’s not a fringe treatment.
+That’s not a lot to go on, and it’s saldy typical for the field of pain treatment and injury rehab.
+But the poverty of evidence for this topic is a bit shocking.
+We’re talking about ultrasound, here: one of the staples of physical therapy.
+Hardly a fringe treatment.
 It practically defines the experience of going to a physiotherapist.
 Everyone has had that cold gel slapped on an injury, and felt that tingling, penetrating … placebo?

 The disconnect between the popularity of US and the more or less total lack of informative research is troubling.
-A handful of good studies is a joke for a therapy that is worth literally billions of dollars in the marketplace.
+A handful of good studies is a joke for a therapy that is worth literally billions of dollars in the marketplace, something that has been done to countless pro athletes over the decades.
 How can that much therapy be sold without a satisfactory body of evidence that it works?
 Bizarre!
-This is the ultimate example of pseudo-quackery: popular treatments that aren’t overt quackery (they are plausible, not obviously at odds with established science) but fall well short of validated, scientific medicine and are sold with excessive confidence and usually considered mainstream.
+This is the ultimate example of pseudo-quackery: popular treatments that aren’t obvious quackery, but still fall well short of validated, evidence-based medicine, and are sold with excessive confidence and usually considered mainstream rather than alternative

 This does not mean that US never works for anyone.
 It does mean that it has been prescribed and sold to patients for decades with unjustified confidence.
 And that is not cool.